burlingtoncode/btvdev-slack/BTVDev-Slack-CoC.md

 > Patt: "I'm not attacking anyone, are you deaf?"

-> Alex: "/admin hey uh.
+> Alex: "<messages an admin> hey uh.
 Can someone look at #javascript?
 Patt is getting a bit aggro.
 I tried to nudge them about it, but nope."

 > MxAdmin1: <joins #javascript> "Hey Patt, admin here.
 Could you tone it down?
 This sort of attack is really not okay in this space."